Cyren-debug/xtottel-core-servers/CONTRIBUTING.md

 ### 1. **Fork the Repository**

-Start by forking the Xtottel Core Servers repository to your GitHub account.
+Start by forking the Sendexa Servers repository to your GitHub account.
 This allows you to make changes to your own copy of the project without affecting the main repository.

 - Click the **Fork** button at the top-right of the repository page.